nasa-jpl/MoonDiff/README.md

 # MoonDiff web app
 _Compare, detect, discover!_

-This is a web application for the collaborative science project MoonDiff.
+This is a web application for the collaborative science project MoonDiff, [live here](https://trek.nasa.gov/moondiff).
 It displays pairs of old and new lunar orbital imagery and provides an interface for the user to annotate differences they notice between the images.
 The idea is to find new craters, rockfall areas, spacecraft, etc.

 ## Technologies used
  - Django / [geodjango](https://docs.djangoproject.com/en/4.1/ref/contrib/gis/) with spatialite